Affordable Traffic Ticket Lawyer in Missouri

 Have you recently received a traffic ticket or other moving violation in Missouri?
 The worst thing you can do is to do nothing!
 Don’t put the ticket in your glove box and forget about it.
 Ignoring a ticket could result in extra fines, court costs, warrants being issued for your arrest, or even jail time.

-At Affordable Legal Services, our licensed Missouri attorneys regularly handle traffic matters and fix traffic tickets.
+At Affordable Legal Services, our lawyers regularly handle traffic matters and fix traffic tickets.
 We will attempt to keep your speeding ticket, traffic matter, or moving violation off of your record – or at least reduce or eliminate the points you will be assessed on your driving record.
 This should reduce or eliminate the impact the violation will have on your insurance rates.

 Different Types of Tickets